The Sale Process

 Due Diligence

 The due diligence period starts after the buyer's offer is accepted.
-Typically, the buyer uses this time before closing to request detailed financial information, bank records, copies of contracts with suppliers and customers, leases, and more.
+The buyer uses this time to request additional financial information.
+Also bank records, copies of contracts with suppliers and customers, leases, and more.
 This period usually lasts between 2 to 6 weeks, with varying intensity.
-Buyers often overlook minor discrepancies and focus on significant differences or unexpected surprises.
+Buyers usually overlook minor discrepancies and focus on significant differences or unexpected surprises.
 It's important to be well supported throughout this process.

 Closing

 Once due diligence and buyer financing are complete, closing documents are drafted and the sale is finalized.
-We recommend legal and financial experts, including attorneys and accountants, to assist with abstracts, legal documents, and minimizing tax implications.
+We recommend legal and financial experts, to assist with abstracts and closing documents.
 We can, and do, work with a seller's advisors.
 However, existing professionals sometimes do not have the experience necessary to close these types of transactions.
-The professionals we work with have a success rate three times better than industry averages.
+The professionals we work with have a success rate three times industry averages.
 Our priority is to ensure the right people are involved.
-Typically, the entire process, from offer acceptance to closing and fund receipt, spans approximately 60 to 75 days.
+The entire process, from offer acceptance to closing spans 60-75 days.
 However, timelines may vary.